Kittonkhola

 Kittonkhola is a 2000 Bangladeshi film directed by Abu Sayeed.
-The story is based on the stage play Kittonkhola by Selim Al Deen.
+The story is based on the stage play of the same name by Selim Al Deen.
 It stars Raisul Islam Asad, Mamunur Rashid, Pijus Bandapadhyay, Jayanta Chattopadhyay, Naila Azad Nupur, Tamalika Karmakar, Azad Abul Kalam, Kamal Ahmed and Habibur Rahman Habib.

 Plot

-Fair means happiness and festivity.
-But amid this festivity, there are people with their misfortune & fateful life.
-Shonai, Boshir, Dalimon, Rustom, Bonosribala and Chayaranjan are amongst these people and 'Kittonkhola' is their tale.
-Rural culture, festivities contrast against the gross reality of their life struggle.
-This harsh reality forces Bonosribala to commit suicide.
-Shonai, Boshir, Chayaranjan and Rustam are baffled by their profession.
+The word 'fair' means happiness and festivity.
+But amid the festivities, there are people experiencing misfortune.
+Shonai, Boshir, Dalimon, Rustom, Bonosribala and Chayanajan are among them, and Kitonkhola is their story.
+The contrast between rural culture and festivities and the harsh reality of their daily struggle is striking.
+This harsh reality forces Bonosribala to take her own life.
+Shonai, Boshir, Chayanjan and Rustom are perplexed by their profession.
 Darkness looms around them.